 DTEC® is an innovative treatment program that has been developed over several years by curious, passionate clinicians.
 We are pleased to be offering this unique and much needed service to our local community and to those coming from afar seeking our guidance and expertise.
-Our vision as a team is to be not only effective practitioners, but thought leaders in this emerging field.
+Our vision as a team is not only to be effective practitioners, but thought leaders in this emerging field.
 We are paving the way and developing standards of practice for new clinicians to learn how to work with DMO and provide resources and education to new parents and families so they can be well prepared long before screens come into their child’s lives.

-DTEC® and CCS® partner together to offer a full continuum of clinical, therapeutic and academic support services to those seeking to change how DMO affects key areas of their life, such as in academics, social connection, mental and physical health.The DTEC® Team
+DTEC® and CCS® partner together to offer a full continuum of clinical, therapeutic and academic support services to those seeking to change how DMO affects key areas of their life; such as in academics, social connection, mental and physical health.The DTEC® Team